GFaure9/N_Bodies_Problem/README.md

 Further description of the equations and the resolution method can be found at [docs/N_bodies_problem.pdf](docs/N_bodies_problem.pdf).

 ## Demo
-Click the play button to watch a demonstration of the project:
+Click the image below to download a demonstration of the project:

 <p align="center">
 <a href=outputs/default_movie.mp4>